 Zappos.com really understands customer preferences.
 They are considered an Internet retailer until you need to talk to someone.
 Then they quickly adapt to their customers’ desires to talk to someone on the phone.
 They even put their phone number on virtually every page.
 While Zappos.com may not know the specific preference of an individual customer, they know very well about how their customers like to buy and are willing to adapt to how an individual “prefers” to do business.

-Adapting to customer preferences is about giving the customer what they want, the way they want it, and being easy to do business with.
-And, that has everything to do with creating “Customer Amazement.”
+Adapting to customer preferences is about giving the customer what they want, how they want it, and is easy to do business with.
+And that has everything to do with creating “Customer Amazement.”

 Sign up for instant access to Shep’s research report on customer service and customer experience.

 © 2023 Shepard Presentations, LLC.
 All Rights Reserved.